LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Conclusion

 \section{Conclusion}

 In this study, we address a critical gap in FL robustness by focusing on the specific challenges posed by poisoning attacks within the FTS domain.
-Mainstream FL defenses have primarily targeted computer vision applications, leaving time series data largely unexamined.
-Therefore, when applied in FTS, these defenses showcase their limited efficacy.
+Mainstream FL defenses have primarily targeted computer vision applications and showcase their limited efficacy with FTS.
 We introduce~\thename{}, a defense mechanism designed to tackle these challenges effectively. \thename{} leverages a unique approach that combines formal logic reasoning with hierarchical clustering to evaluate client trustworthiness and align predictions with global time-series patterns.
 This method diverges from traditional model-centric defenses by focusing on the logical consistency of client contributions, which enhances its ability to detect and mitigate adversarial behaviors.
 The results from our experiments on two distinct datasets and various attack settings demonstrate that~\thename{} outperforms existing baseline methods, confirming its efficacy in improving the robustness of FL systems for time series applications.
-Future work could extend this approach to other types of time series data and explore its integration with other defense mechanisms to further bolster FL security.